jg-digital-media/jgdm-100DaysOfCode/work/log/round-8.md

 ___

+# R8D4: Tuesday 05 October 2021

+  +  Devoted to client work today as I continue to build on a design brief.
+Made some good progress and work goes on.

+  + **Technologies Used** - HTML5, CSS, Design

 # R8D3: Monday 04 October 2021

   +  Good busy start to Monday.
 Worked on some landing pages, and general content updates.
 Later started building a new client brief